Singapore Academy of Law

-The Singapore Academy of Law (SAL) is a statutory body in Singapore.
-SAL is a promotion and development agency for Singapore's legal industry.
+The Singapore Academy of Law (SAL) is a promotion and development agency for Singapore's legal industry.
 SAL also undertakes statutory functions such as stakeholding services and the appointment of Senior Counsel, Commissioners for Oaths and Notaries Public.
-It also organises the annual TechLaw.Fest with the Ministry of Law and MP International.
-The conference is a global gathering of legal and tech professionals and has featured speakers like Sir Tim Berners-Lee and Law Minister K Shanmugam.
+It also organises the annual TechLaw.Fest with the Ministry of Law (MinLaw) and MP International.
+The conference is a global gathering of legal and tech professionals and has featured speakers like Sir Tim Berners-Lee and Law Minister K. Shanmugam.

-SAL has 3 sub-brands: Singapore Law Watch, Academy Publishing and LawNet (known as Legal Workbench in Malaysia).
+SAL has 3 sub-brands: Singapore Law Watch, Academy Publishing, and LawNet (known as Legal Workbench in Malaysia).

-SAL also has 3 subsidiaries: the Singapore Mediation Centre, the SAL Ventures and the Asian Business Law Institute.
+SAL also has 3 subsidiaries: Singapore Mediation Centre, Asian Business Law Institute, and LawNet Technology Services.